MST-2/simplehelper/README.md

 ## Self hosting

 SimpleHelper is not a hosted bot, meaning you will need to host it yourself.
 You will need:
-  - A computer or server with Node.js installed (at least 12.16.xx)
+  - A computer or server with Node.js with npm installed (at least 12.16.xx)
   - Discord developer application created for the bot
+  - Discord.js NPM installed

 A detailed installation instruction can be found in the [Wiki](https://github.com/MST-2/simplehelper/wiki).
+The latest release is available under the releases section.

 ## FAQ